Grassroots Systems: Concept, Examples, Implementation and Applications: Introduction

 \section{Introduction}

 \mypara{Motivation} Today, client-server/cloud computing is the dominant architecture in the digital realm, supporting the global digital platforms we inhabit on a daily basis.
 These platforms have adopted surveillance-capitalism~\cite{zuboff2019age} as their business model, which drives them to monitor, induce, and manipulate their inhabitants for profit.
-Authoritarian regimes have an added ingredient: A ``back-door'' for the regime to monitor, censor, control, and even punish the digital behavior of its citizens.
+Authoritarian regimes may have an added ingredient: A ``back-door'' to the global platform for the regime to monitor, censor, control, and even punish the digital behavior of its citizens.

-Blockchain technology and cryptocurrencies~\cite{bitcoin,buterin2014next} offer a radically-different architecture that is peer-to-peer and `permissionless', open to participation by everyone.
+Blockchain technology and cryptocurrencies~\cite{bitcoin,buterin2014next} offer a radically-different architecture that is peer-to-peer and can be `permissionless', open to participation by everyone.
 Still, a `peer' in this architecture is typically a high-performance server or, better yet, a high-performance server-cluster.
-Despite the promise of openness and distribution of power, leading cryptocurrencies are dominated---even controlled---by a handful of ultra-high-performance server-clusters\cite{gencer2018decentralization}.
-An alternative server-based architecture that strives for better distribution of power is federation, employed for example by BitTorrent~\cite{cohen2003incentives}, IPFS~\cite{benet2014ipfs}, and Mastodon~\cite{raman2019challenges}.
+Despite the promise of openness and distribution of power, leading cryptocurrencies are also global platforms that are dominated---even controlled---by a handful of ultra-high-performance server-clusters~\cite{gencer2018decentralization}.
+The operators of these server clusters are remunerated for their efforts via inflationary coin minting or transaction fees/gas paid by the platform users.
+An alternative server-based architecture that strives for better distribution of power is federation, employed for example by BitTorrent~\cite{cohen2003incentives}, IPFS~\cite{benet2014ipfs}, and Mastodon~\cite{raman2019challenges} and peer-to-peer architectures such as distributed pub/sub systems~\cite{chockler2007constructing,chockler2007spidercast}, Gryphone~\cite{strom1998gryphon}, PeerSON~\cite{buchegger2009peerson}, Scuttlebutt~\cite{tarr2019secure}, and more.

-Here, we are interested in `genuine' peer-to-peer architectures in which the `peer' is not a server, but a person~\cite{garfinkel1995pgp}, who participates in the protocol via their personal digital agent (`app'), running on their personal device (smartphone).
-Today's smartphones have orders-of-magnitude more computing power, memory, and network speed compared to the Unix workstations that started the Internet revolution.
-Yet, they function mostly as adorned gateways to digital platforms running on the cloud, with the exception of peer-to-peer streaming, which is still initiated and controlled by the cloud.
+Today's smartphones have orders-of-magnitude more computing power, memory, and network speed compared to the Unix workstations that were the workhorses of the Internet revolution.
+Yet, they function mostly as adorned gateways to global digital platforms, with even peer-to-peer streaming being initiated and controlled by the cloud.
 We believe that the lack of a business model that can incentivize `genuine' peer-to-peer applications and the lack of suitable architectural foundations for such applications are the culprit.
-Here, we are concerned with providing such architectural foundations.